rsimmons/massif/ops/README.md

 ### Deploy backend/batch code

-This is a hacky script to deploy the backend code from local `HEAD`.
+This is a hacky script to deploy the repo from local `HEAD`.
 It also creates/updates the server virtualenv.

 `./deploy-backend.sh <hostname>`